Skip to content

 1. Limited warmth & layering

 The trim fit and lightweight fabric mean there is not much space for bulky or insulated midlayers underneath.
 I usually wear a moisture-wicking active T-shirt underneath for running or hiking.
-In my opinion, this Jacket is better as a second layer against wind or rain instead of a 3rd layer in cooler temperatures.
+In my opinion, the Montane Minimus Lite Jacket is better as a second layer against wind or rain instead of a 3rd layer in cooler temperatures.
 While sizing up would offer more space, it loses the purpose of the trim athletic fit.

 2. Long-term durability